mcbookshelf/bookshelf/modules/@prefabs/README.md

 ## 🏗️ Bookshelf Prefabs

-A collection of ready-to-use structures and templates for world-building.
+Ready-to-use structures from the Bookshelf modular datapack library: trees and templates to speed up world creation.

 > *"The mother art is architecture.
 Without an architecture of our own we have no soul of our own civilization."*
 >